Amru-tha/qualityops/README.md

 # QualityOps

 QualityOps is a test analytics and release readiness dashboard built using Java, Spring Boot, H2 Database, HTML, CSS, and JavaScript.
+## Architecture Overview

+QualityOps follows a layered architecture using Spring Boot.
+Test execution reports are uploaded in JSON format through REST APIs, processed by the backend services, stored in an H2 database, and displayed through an interactive dashboard.
+The application calculates project health, pass rates, and release readiness metrics to support quality engineering decisions.

+### Workflow

+1. Upload automated test execution report (JSON)
+2. Process and validate test results
+3. Store execution data in H2 Database
+4. Calculate pass rates and readiness metrics
+5. Display project health and analytics on the dashboard

 ## Dashboard Preview

 ### Summary Dashboard